learn-co-curriculum/dsc-classification-with-word-embeddings-codealong/README.md

 from keras.preprocessing import text, sequence
 ```

-Next, we'll convert our labels to a one-hot encoded format.
+Next, you'll convert our labels to a one-hot encoded format.

 ```python
 y = pd.get_dummies(target).values
 ```

-Now, we'll preprocess our text data.
-To do this, we start from the step where we combined the headlines and short description.
-We'll then use Keras's preprocessing tools to tokenize each example, convert them to sequences, and then pad the sequences so they're all the same length.
+Now, you'll preprocess our text data.
+To do this, you start from the step where you combined the headlines and short description.
+You'll then use Keras's preprocessing tools to tokenize each example, convert them to sequences, and then pad the sequences so they're all the same length.

-Note how during the tokenization step, we set a parameter to tell the tokenizer to limit our overall vocabulary size to the `20000` most important words.
+Note how during the tokenization step, you set a parameter to tell the tokenizer to limit our overall vocabulary size to the `20000` most important words.

 ```python